 If you don’t feel like celebrating a holiday, don’t.
 Choose to honor old traditions if they comfort you.
 Think about starting new ones if you feel the need to do something different.
-To spark ideas for new traditions, think about activities you’ve always wanted to do, places you’ve always wanted to visit, or special meals you’ve always wanted to make.
+To spark ideas for new traditions, think about activities you’ve always wanted to do or special meals you’ve always wanted to make.
 New traditions can create something to look forward to for future holidays.

 The holidays can come with long lists of errands to run or tasks to complete.
-Ask for and accept help with any of them.
+Ask for and accept help with any of them in a way that feels safe.
 People who care about you will be happy to do something for you.
-You won’t ruin the holiday for others by leaning on them.
+You won’t ruin the holiday for others by leaning on them, virtually or in person.

 Holidays are filled with memories and traditions that can cause unexpected and shifting emotions.
 There’s no one right way to be.
 People who tell you how you “should” feel or act may mean well, but they often don’t know what’s best for you.
 Surround yourself with people who accept you as you are and try to limit your time with those people who don’t.
 If you’re being hard on yourself, try to go easy.
 Notice when you tell yourself how you “should” feel and try to replace those thoughts with acceptance of your feelings as they come.